 The desire for revenge is a normative developmental response that first appears in childhood and is defined as a wish to cause harm and suffering to another individual who is perceived to have caused damage to oneself (Bloom, 2001; Haen & Webber, 2009; Jackson et al., 2019).
 It is characterized by resentment, anger, and at times hatred toward the offender, and it stems from the need to regain self-esteem, reinstate justice, and restore emotional equanimity (Tripp et al., 2002; Watson, 2016), which preserve the person's belief in a just world (Berger, 2014; Grobbink et al., 2015).
 In this sense, the desire for revenge is not destructive in nature but rather constructive, enabling acceptance and redefinition and encouraging progression and ego stability (van Denderen et al., 2014; Watson et al., 2016).

 Trauma, particularly interpersonal trauma, often shatters the notion of a "just world" (Bloom, 2001).
-Thus, it is highly likely that restoration of justice through a desire for revenge, which increases SOC factors, through an active stance through which the perpetrator pays for their actions in the victim's mind.
+Thus, it is highly likely that restoration of justice through a desire for revenge (through which the perpetrator pays for their actions in the victim's mind) will increase SOC factors.
 This is particularly important for CSA survivors; power and control—the perception of one's ability to influence others—are basic human needs.
 This notion has been expanded upon in the practice of restorative justice, a theory of justice that emphasizes repairing the harm caused by criminal behavior and a familiar practice in the field of social work.
 In restorative justice, the survivor experiences greater control and empowerment when his or her voice is heard and when perpetrators are held accountable for the outcomes of their offenses (Burns & Sinko, 2021).
 In addition, data, treatment protocols, and theoretical conceptualizations have suggested that having a sense of control as compared to feelings of victimization, passivity, helplessness, powerlessness, and fearfulness is vital in empowering CSA survivors (Parry & Simpson, 2016; Puffer et al., 2011), especially in the case of unjust, abusive experiences (Zdaniuk & Bobocel, 2012).

 Several studies have reported a strong desire for revenge and excessive preoccupation with revenge fantasies among children exposed to violence inflicted by peers or strangers (Ardila-Rey et al., 2009) and among adult victims of crimes such as rape, assault, robbery, and deprivation of liberty (Van Denderen et al., 2014).
 To the best of our knowledge, however, the normative tendency to desire revenge when treated unjustly by another person as a factor promoting recovery has not been studied in CSA survivors.